ral9000/VHEGEN/README.md

-# VHEGEN: A V-ibronic H-amiltonian E-xpansion GEN-erator for trigonal and tetragonal polyatomic systems
+# VHEGEN: A vibronic Hamiltonian expansion generator for trigonal and tetragonal polyatomic systems

 [future link](placeholder).

-VHEGEN is a Python package capable of symbolically generating arbitrarily high order expansion formulas for vibronic Hamiltonians.
+VHEGEN (V-ibronic H-amiltonian E-xpansion GEN-erator) is a Python package capable of symbolically generating arbitrarily high order expansion formulas for vibronic Hamiltonians.
 The program covers all >6000 Jahn-Teller and pseudo-Jahn-Teller problems in trigonal and tetragonal symmetries with up to two vibrational modes.

 ## Scope